Enalean/tuleap/lib/frontend/lazybox/README.md

 # @tuleap/lazybox

-A user interface component to help select an item among heterogeneous groups of items.
-Contrary to `@tuleap/list-picker`, it can present groups with different behaviours.
-It does not watch the `<select>` element it is bound to.
-See [ADR 0001 Link Selector](./adr/0001-link-selector.md) for details.
+A user interface component to help search for and pick items among groups of items.
+See [ADR 0002: Lazybox](./adr/0002-lazybox.md) for details.

+See [tlp-doc: documentation](../../../src/www/tlp-doc/resources/forms/lazybox/doc.html) for API details.
+See [tlp-doc: editors](../../../src/scripts/tlp-doc/src/lazybox.js) for usage examples.